StackVista/stackstate-docs/develop/tutorials/README.md

 * send telemetry information from an external system to StackState
 * set the state of a component in StackState based on information from an external system

-This [push-integration tutorial](push_integration_tutorial.md) shows you how this works.
+This [push-integration tutorial](push_integration_tutorial.md) will show you how it works.

 ## Mirror tutorial

-If you want to retrieve telemetry data from an external system on-demand, while keeping the external system as the source of the data instead of StackState, a mirror integration is a good fit.
+A mirror integration is a good fit if you want to retrieve telemetry data from an external system on-demand, while keeping the external system as the source of the data instead of StackState.
 A mirror can:

 * retrieve telemetry data from external systems on-demand
 * aggregate this data in various ways
 * send the data in a standard format to StackState where it can be mapped to a component

-The [mirror integration tutorial](mirror_tutorial.md) shows you how this works.
+This [mirror integration tutorial](mirror_tutorial.md) will show you how it works.